Kensington Community Food Co-Op

 A Co-Operative Grocery Store In Philadelphia’s East Kensington Neighborhood

 Studio 6mm was engaged in all stages of the process from initial feasibility study through construction.
 During the construction phase, the firm lent its fabrication shop and talents to the re-purposing of original red oak flooring into new interior wall cladding as well as the fabrication of new lighting elements for the cashier stations.
-Click through the gallery above for work-in-progress photos as the project heads towards the finish line.
-The building is currently under construction with a grand opening scheduled for April 2019.
+The building opened in April 2019.